Bike & Pedestrian Planning

 Walking and biking allow people to incorporate exercise into daily routines without adding to roadway congestion and vehicle-related air pollution.
 On a household level, they reduce the cost of transportation and improve health; at a national level they reduce our dependence on non-renewable energy sources.

-planning for regional bicycle and pedestrian systems that connect between jurisdictions and travel modes
+Planning for regional bicycle and pedestrian systems that connect between jurisdictions and travel modes

-improving access to jobs and opportunities for our growing and changing region.
+Improving access to jobs and opportunities for our growing and changing region

 Bicycle and Pedestrian Infrastructure Study

-The goal of the 2009 study was to identify infrastructure improvements that would improve bicycle and pedestrian connections to transit within the project study area.
+The goal of this 2009 study was to identify infrastructure improvements that would improve bicycle and pedestrian connections to transit within the project study area.
 More about the 2009 Bicycle and Pedestrian Infrastructure study.

 A compilation of regional bikeways resources to help planners build a robust bicycle transportation network for the Twin Cities metro area.
 More about Regional Bikeways.